Syndrome of inappropriate antidiuretic hormone secretion

 With SIADH, the urine is very concentrated.
 Not enough water is excreted and there is too much water in the blood.
 This dilutes many substances in the blood such as sodium.
 A low blood sodium level is the most common cause of symptoms of too much ADH.

-Often, there are no symptoms from a low sodium level.
+Often, there are no symptoms from a mildly low sodium level.
+More symptoms occur the lower the level of the sodium.

 When symptoms do occur, they may include any of the following: